jimjag/telaen/telaen/README.txt

 ----------------------------------------------------
 OVERVIEW
 ----------------------------------------------------
-UebiMiau is a web-based e-mail client written in PHP It is a free software distributed under GPL terms, see www.gnu.org for more informations.
-You can use or redistribute this software, but need preserve the credits of author
+Telaen is a web-based e-mail client written in PHP
+It is a free software distributed under GPL terms, see www.gnu.org for more informations.
+You can use or redistribute this software, but need preserve the credits of author.

+Telaen is based on Uebimiau.

 ----------------------------------------------------
 DEVELOPER
 ----------------------------------------------------
 Core Developer:
-- Aldoir <aldoir@users.sourceforge.net>
+- The Telaen Group (www.telaen.org)

 ----------------------------------------------------